SWFLSec/swflsec.github.io/hackation/sponsors.md

   <a href="https://forms.gle/BJsMjZXm45aiE7qm8">Contact Us</a>
 </div>

-Our Call for Sponsors is currently open.
-Below are the categories we are still looking for sponsors to fill.
-If interested in sponsoring any of the below items, please fill out the following [Google Form](https://forms.gle/EFr5Tz6N1TefYtQt9)
+Our Call for Sponsors is now closed.
+Thank you everyone who submitted to be a sponsor.

 We are grateful to our sponsors for their support!

 ## Badge Sponsor